The last few weeks we’ve been posting the amazing work of Ladislav Sutnar.

 We can see an obvious influence of Pop Art despite Sutnar’s dislike of Pop and Pop Art.

 Sadly, Sutner’s career languished after this.
-He died a year after his Art Directors Club exhibit believing he had been forgotten by the field.
+He died a year after his Art Directors Club exhibit, believing the field had forgotten him.

 What do you think?